natsuhiko/rasqual/README.md

 ### Multithreading

 RASQUAL is now multithreaded in order to speed up execution times, which requires the **pthread** library.
-You just need to specify the additional option **--n-thereads** to use this function.
+You just need to specify the additional option **--n-threads** to use this function.
 Using the above example, you can use the following commands to map the eQTL with 10 threads:

     tabix data/chr11.gz 11:2315000-2340000 | bin/rasqual -y data/Y.bin -k data/K.bin -n 24 -j 1 -l 409 -m 63 \
         -s 2316875,2320655,2321750,2321914,2324112 -e 2319151,2320937,2321843,2323290,2324279 \